-The ionization parameter of the disk, $\xi$, defined as \be \xi = \frac{4 \pi F_{\rm X}}{n} \, , \ee where $F_{\rm X}$ is the X-ray flux illuminating the disk, is calculated self-consistently in {\tt relxilldgrad\_nk} from the local values of $n$ and of the emissivity $\epsilon$, which is expected to be proportional to $F_{\rm X}$.
-With the exception of the last version of {\tt reltrans}, all other reflection models assume that the electron density is constant over the whole disk.
+The ionization parameter of the disk, $\xi$, defined as \be \xi = \frac{4 \pi F_{\rm X}}{n} \, , \ee where $F_{\rm X}$ is the X-ray flux illuminating the disk, is calculated self-consistently in {\tt relxilldgrad\_nk} from the local values of $n$ and of the emissivity $\epsilon$, which can be approximated to be proportional to $F_{\rm X}$\footnote{Assuming a point-like corona with a power-law spectrum, one finds $F_{\rm X} (r) \propto \left[ g(r) \right]^{2-\Gamma}\epsilon(r)$ (see the appendix for its derivation), where $g = E_{\rm d}/E_{\rm c}$ is the redshift experienced by photons when they travel from the corona to the disk and $\Gamma$ is the photon index of the power-law spectrum.
+If we do not specify the coronal geometry, we cannot calculate $g(r)$ and we can only make the approximation $F_{\rm X} (r) \propto \epsilon(r)$.}.
+With the exception of the last version of {\tt reltrans} \citep{2021MNRAS.507...55M} and a currently non-public version of {\tt relxill}, all other reflection models assume that the electron density is constant over the whole disk.